 However, 20% of LGBTQ+ Americans have experienced discrimination based on sexual orientation or gender identity when applying for jobs, which jumps up to 32% for LGBTQ+ folks who are people of color.
-Intersectionality matters, y’all.
+Intersectionality matters.

 So, how do workplaces move beyond performative allyship and rainbow-washing, and toward a culture of true inclusion?
 We’ve identified three key ways to help your LGTBQ+ employees feel safe and comfortable at work.